RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Animal.md

 As per the terms of the Harmonic Treaty Gods would reduce interference with organisms to a minimum, giving all organisms freedom to roam the Plane.
 In the coming century after the war many animals would go [[Encyclopedia Mysenvaria/Indexes/Biology/Animals/List of Extinct Animals|extinct]] because of inability to adapt to the new world and its complex ecosystems.
 # Classification
-According to tri-criterial classification animals may be subdivided into a series of groups by a set of three criteria; diet, body plan, and historic niche.

-Alternatively, evolutionary classification poses that animals may be divided into groups based on similarity of concept or execution by the Gods.
-For more information see the page on [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Evolutionary Classification|evolutionary classification]].
+Animals are classified by their powered locomotion across both evolutionary and tri-criterial classification, although also classified as having evolutionary evolved from the idea of plants according to evolutionary classification.
+Within tri-criterial classification animals may be further organized based on their [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Dietary Classification|diet]] and [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Tri-Criterial Niches|historical niche]].
+Evolutionary classification takes a different route, and divides animals into 4 taxa, being vermin, fish, amphibia, and synapsids.
 # Sapient Relations
 All sapients are classified as animals by both tri-criterial classification and evolutionary classification, but are commonly referenced or referred to as separate.
 While this is not the case, sapients still have a rocky relationship with other animals.